 You have reached the minimum score to pass the exam, but your performance leaves much to desire.

 Your performance lies behind the minimum score.

-Universities in Austria apply easy a 1 to 5 point grading system:
+Universities in Austria apply a simple 1 to 5-point grading system:

 - 1 – Excellent